 6. Remain Aware of Your Surroundings & Road Conditions

 Be alert to the road ahead and your surroundings, for your safety and those around you.
 You're on the road days and weeks on end.
 During severe weather, the demands and conditions for truck drivers is only greater.
 The most valuable trucking safety tips we want to iterate to drivers is to get rest and take continuous breaks throughout the day.

 Truck drivers have loads of responsibility — the first and foremost is to follow trucking safety tips and regulations.
 Storm or no storm: slow down, especially on corners and ramps.
 No load is worth your life or the life of others on the road.

 The safety of truck drivers is very important to the staff at AMAROK.
-While we relentlessly protect our customers' properties coast to coast with solar-powered perimeter security that can weather any storm, we want to ensure drivers and logistics technicians are safe while driving on the road.
+While we relentlessly protect our customers' properties from coast to coast with solar-powered perimeter security that can weather any storm, we want to ensure truck drivers and logistics technicians are safe while driving on the road.

 This will help prevent issues such as damage to shipments and cargo theft.
 If you need an electric security fence and video surveillance solution for your commercial truck yard, facility, or property, give our team a call by phone at (800) 432-6391 to receive help.

 Reach out to us with questions — we’re here for you.